zakariamoknine/SAP-1/README.md

 # SAP-1

-SAP-1 (Simple-As-Possible-1) is a bus-organized 8-bit CPU designed by Albert Paul Malvino in his book "Digital Computer Electronics".
+SAP-1 (Simple-As-Possible-1) is a bus-organized 8-bit CPU designed by Albert Paul Malvino in his book *Digital Computer Electronics*.

 This is an implementation of SAP-1 in Verilog, along with an assembler written in C99.